|

 The Murdock Family Arrives

 The base lodge was conceived by Murdock, designed by architect T. Merrill Prentice Jr., and constructed by a crew led by Rene Burdet.
 The 250-seat lodge had a $45,000 price tag, of which $4,000 was for glass.
-With peak motifs in the form of triangles throughout, form outweighed function when it came to the chairs Murdock wanted, as the three legged chairs resulted in many falls during the first winter.
-Perhaps harkening to his former boss Walt Schoenknecht, there were subtle Asian influences, including Japanese-style paper lanterns and a doors that were painted 'Chinese Red.'
+With peak motifs in the form of triangles throughout, form outweighed function when it came to the seats Murdock wanted, as the three legged chairs resulted in many falls during the first winter.
+Perhaps harkening to his former boss Walt Schoenknecht, there were subtle Asian influences, including Japanese-style paper lanterns and doors that were painted 'Chinese Red.'

 The summit double circa 1963-64 |